bilgino/angularforddd/README.md

 an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying data model.

-Unfortunately, this approach won't work, because the creation process of a client-side aggregate may require hundreds of additional HTTP requests (N + 1).
-Hence, the DDD aggregate must be provided as a resource!
+Unfortunately, this approach won't work, because the creation process of a client-side aggregate may require hundreds of additional HTTP requests (N + 1 Problem).
+Hence, the aggregate must be provided by the backend!
+Even in the case of server-side generated aggregates, something seems to be wrong!
+If the requested order aggregate through the URI `/orders` also encloses related resources such as customers, products or addresses, the question arises of how to update the address of an order?
+Either we use a method of the aggregate like `Order.updateDeliveryAddress(address)` and process `PUT /orders/id` or we break out and use a dedicated URI like `PUT /orders/id/address`.
+The second approach may contradict the concepts of for building an aggregate in behalf of Domain-Driven Design as it reveals its internal state through a external API!

 ![](src/assets/images/Aggregate_ACL.PNG)